 We have been inspired by Claude Code GitHub Actions and the

 SuperClaude Framework.
-SuperClaude includes the convenient @include
+SuperClaude includes the convenient @include syntax for composing

 Markdown prompts from reusable fragments.
 That idea of modular, shareable